fieldtrip/website/workshop/toolkit2020.md

 We would be very happy if you could spend a couple of minutes of your time to have a look at our [Code of Conduct](/workshop/toolkit2020/code_of_conduct) to make sure we all are taking responsibility to look after each other and make sure we are contributing towards an inclusive and supportive community.
 Please do have a look at and let us know if you have any questions regarding it.
 All toolkit participants are responsible to follow the rules listed here, as well as making sure that everyone in the toolkit follows it.

-### Shared google documents
+### Shared Google documents

-_All tutors received a link to the shared folder on the google drive, all participants only received a link to the documents relevant to them.
+_All tutors received a link to the shared folder on the Google drive, all participants only received a link to the documents relevant to them.
 The details available to the participants are not shared here, but included the list of participants with some details, the schedule with the assignments of lecturers/tutors, etc._

-The tutors have access to the complete shared folder, the participants only to the subset relevant to them.
+The tutors have access to the complete shared folder with all documents, the participants only to the subset relevant to them.

-### Shared slack
+### Shared Slack

 _Please note that the invite link is not valid any more._

-Inviting people goes via <https://join.slack.com/t/meg-toolkit/shared_invite/zt-czwha2zp-sHFYeq1EvmMFVxS1jGGBAg>.
+Inviting people goes via [this link](https://join.slack.com/t/meg-toolkit/shared_invite/zt-czwha2zp-sHFYeq1EvmMFVxS1jGGBAg).
 We will disable this link once everyone is on board.

 ### Shared calendar

-To access the shared calendar using Google Calendar in your browser, you go to “other calendars”, then “add from URL” and use the shortened link: <https://bit.ly/2UPK5YJ>.
+To access the shared calendar using Google Calendar in your browser, you go to “other calendars”, then “add from URL” and use [this shortened link](https://bit.ly/2UPK5YJ).

-To access the shared calendar from another application (e.g. Apple Calendar), you can use the full subscription link: <https://calendar.google.com/calendar/ical/vmikkt3gfq3q2dt7b65q9h5nqo%40group.calendar.google.com/private-0dc443093b11255847b13f35483465d7/basic.ics>.
+To access the shared calendar from another application (e.g. Apple Calendar), you can use the [full subscription link](https://calendar.google.com/calendar/ical/vmikkt3gfq3q2dt7b65q9h5nqo%40group.calendar.google.com/private-0dc443093b11255847b13f35483465d7/basic.ics).

-If you want read/write access (to help maintain/update the schedule), please give your google account name to Robert, Joey or Jan-Mathijs.
+If you want read/write access (to help maintain/update the schedule), please give your Google account name to Robert, Joey or Jan-Mathijs.

 ### Shared Zoom meetings

 Robert has a paid pro-account and is able to add/edit scheduled meetings.
 We have prepared 5 online meetings, one for every day, from 8:00-18:00.
-Each evening (around 18:30) we will start a new zoom session; we need some time in between to download and convert the video recordings of the day.
-Participants can join all these zoom meetings without the host being present.
+Each evening (around 18:30) we will start a new Zoom session; we need some time in between to download and convert the video recordings of the day.

+Participants can join all these Zoom meetings without the host being present.
 It is not always required that a host/lecturer/tutor is present, participants can also hang out together.

 All tutors and participants are made co-host, and at the start of a hands-on session we create enough breakout rooms for everyone.
 That allows everyone to switch between their assigned breakout room and the main room when they want, but also to switch to other breakout rooms.

-Tutors should sign up as “Firstname Lastname” like everyone else, and set their status to “🤓 Tutoring”.
+Participants should sign up as “Firstname Lastname” and add a profile picture to make it more personal.
+Tutors should also sign up as “Firstname Lastname” like everyone else, and set their status to “🤓 Tutoring”.
 Please note that you should set it such that the status does not automatically clear itself.

 ### Zoom meeting links

-_The links to the Zoom sessions are not valid any more._
+_Note that these links to the Zoom sessions are not valid any more._

 -   [Monday](https://zoom.us/j/577983620?pwd=dWoxV1RVYURzbURDMklLQnF1K2tRdz09)
 -   [Tuesday](https://zoom.us/j/457846707?pwd=ODltaXUxSGc2ZTQrN1FMTGdhM0c0UT09)